EternalLearning/eternallearning.github.io/_posts/clock-gating-methodology.md

 Experiments have shown that using a balanced fanout of 128 or 256 results in improved CTS QoR.

-**Clock Gating Usage During placement Optimization**
+**Clock Gating Usage During placement Optimization** *--> Large or unlimited fanout*
+- By default, no group bounds are created for the clock gate and its fanout during placement.
+     a) avoid congestion around the clock gate
+     b) you will get better overall timing QoR bcz placement of registers is based on timing,  not constrained by location of clock gate.
+*--> Small fanout*
+- To keep the clock gate and its register fanout together during placement, use: set physopt_disable_auto_bound_for_gated_clock false
+      a) helps meet timing of the EN pin.

+*When do we merge ICG's ?*
+*ICG insertion is done during RTL synthesis, and let us say we are receiving the IP netlist and we integrate that then we can do merge_clock_gates to improve on power by optimizing/minimizing the ICG's in the design.*

+**What is replicate clock gate ?**
+Let us consider a scenrario, where we have ICG with 108 fanout, that is divided into approx 25 each fanout 4 ICG's instead of one.
+THis is called replicating the clock gate.
+Also, add buffers to drive registers that are not gated.

+**What does replicate clock gate in ICC do?**
+--> Replicates ICG with new instances using the same ref cell.
+--> Balances the fanout of ICG based on design rule constraints.
+--> Considers the location of registers.
+--> Inserts buffers to drive registers that are not gated.
+--> The number of clock gates increases
+    a) ICG are larger than clock buffers and consume more power.
+    b) Impact on power and area.

+**When to replicate clock gates?**
+Replicate ICG cells only when needed.
+If the target skew is not met and design has unbalanced clock structure then think about replicating ICG cells.
+This is done after place and before CTS.

+**Prerequisites for replicating ICG cells**
+1. Ensure that you have logically equivalent cells in the ref library.
+This allows the sizing of ICGs.
+2. DRC constraints are set using set_clock_tree_options command.
+3. To enable insertion of buffers to drive registers that are not gated, set cts_push_down_buffer true.
+4. If you want to prevent the tool from using certain ICG cells, set dont_use on the cells.
+5. use split_clock_net -objects -gate_sizing -gate_relocation command.

+**Recommendations for RTL Synthesis**
+--> Select the max fanout based on your design priority.
+    a) Large fanout gives you more power savings
+    b) Balanced fanout gives good CTS QoR
+--> Use ICG cell (integrated latch based clock gating cells)

+**Recommendations for Physical Synthesis/CTS**
+1) Physical synthesis
+   a) Use group bounds only when max fanout is small.
+2) Clock tree Synthesis
+   a) Replicate clock gates only if necessary
+   b) Use DRC constraints to control the number of replicated clock gates.

+**Scan testing on ICG**
+So, to picturize the ICG cell we currently have is , EN signal coming from EN logic to D of latch. the clk of latch is negative sensitive and the output of latch Q is going to AND with clk signal to create ENCLK.

+So, in the above case, we wont be able to test EN logic, latch, AND, and the sink registers from ICG.
+This logic is not observed.

+To make them observable, we add a scan enable signal which gets ORed with EN logic signal.